A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Discussion

 \subsection{Continual Learning as Central to Consciousness}

 It is not a coincidence that LLMs, despite their intelligence, still feel like ``ghosts'' \cite{karpathy2025ghosts}.
-If consciousness is truly based on continual learning (or requires it for some further property), then it makes sense that the substitution of a frozen input/output echo of humans would be technically impressive but strangely fail in ways hard to specify or quantify.
+If consciousness is truly based on continual learning (or requires it for some further property), then it makes sense that the substitution of a frozen I/O echo of humans would be technically impressive but fail as our substitutions in ways that are hard to specify or quantify.
+Often science proceeds spurred on by metaphors from technology: LLMs being close substitutions to humans for many I/O text-based or screen-based tasks, but then also being somehow incomplete substitutions in ways difficult to quantify or specify, seems to preface the results herein about how I/O equivalence is a less valid target than first appears.

-Currently, even the best contemporary LLMs struggle on long-term context and agential tasks, like playing Pokémon without a hand-holding scaffold \cite{angliss2025benchmark} Despite all their impressive gains on benchmarks and in real-world usage, they are still extremely inefficient in their learning (which requires implementing improvements in steps) and this does have significant functional effects \cite{bell2025future}.
-Therefore, this has made many speculate about the necessity of some unknown type of continual learning as being necessary for artificial general intelligence \cite{yildiz2024investigating}.

-Despite LLMs obvious intelligence on benchmarks and other tasks, it is still indisputable that even a human baby is orders of magnitude more data-efficient than an LLM \cite{warstadt2023findings, frank2023bridging}.
-If LLMs are indeed non-conscious, this should tilt us toward theories of consciousness based on learning, since even animals are arguably much more data-efficient than contemporary AI.
+Currently, even the best contemporary LLMs struggle on long-term context and agential tasks, like playing Pokémon without a hand-holding scaffold \cite{angliss2025benchmark}.
+Despite all their impressive gains on benchmarks and in real-world usage, they are still extremely inefficient in their learning and this does have significant functional effects \cite{bell2025future}.
+This has led to many speculating about the necessity of some unknown type of continual learning as being necessary for true artificial general intelligence \cite{yildiz2024investigating}, as it is indisputable that even a human baby is orders of magnitude more data-efficient than an LLM \cite{warstadt2023findings, frank2023bridging}.
+If LLMs are indeed non-conscious, this too should tilt us toward theories of consciousness based on learning, since even far less intelligent animals are much more data-efficient in their learning than contemporary AI.